Maywood, Burnaby

 Maywood is a mainly-rental low-income residential neighborhood in Burnaby, and is a part of the larger Metrotown area.
-The neighborhood consists of low-rise apartments built during the population boom in the Metrotown area in the 1970s, and 1980s, although the neighborhood is quickly changing.
+The neighborhood consists of low-rise apartments built during the population boom in the Metrotown area in the 1970s, and 1980s, although the neighborhood is quickly changing with numerous highrises.
 Geographically, the Maywood neighbourhood's boundaries are Grange Street and Kingsway to the north, Nelson Avenue and Bennett and Bonsor Streets to the east, Imperial Street to the south and Boundary Road to the west, and it includes Central Park.

 According to the 2006 census Maywood has 15,390 people, and is a fast growing immigrant neighbourhood.
 Maywood takes its name from the elementary school located within it.

-Maywood also has a large Filipino Canadian population.
+Maywood has a large Chinese Canadian and Filipino Canadian population.